ducroq/doc_chat/docs/developer-guide.md

 ## Chat Logger Component

-The system includes a privacy-focused chat logging component for research:
+The system includes a privacy-focused chat logging component for research.
+A comprehensive feedback collection mechanism that allows users to rate responses and provide detailed feedback on the quality of answers is under development.

+### Overview

+The feedback system consists of:

+1. **Frontend UI components** in the web interface
+2. **API endpoints** for submitting feedback
+3. **Storage mechanisms** for logging feedback
+4. **Privacy-compliant data handling** that respects GDPR requirements

 ### Key Files
 - `api/chat_logger.py`: Core logging implementation